 The George Rogers Emerging Scholars Fund was established at ISER in 2011 to encourage young scholars and promote research opportunities in Alaska.
 It honors the memory of George Rogers, an economist and guiding light of ISER for half a century.

 Kids Count is a nationwide program of the Annie E. Casey Foundation, to collect and publicize information about the health, safety, and economic status of American children.
 The foundation publishes a national data book every year and also funds Kids Count programs in all the states.

-ISER has carried out the Kids Count Alaska program since 1996, publishing annual data books and maintaining a website with data for Alaska and its regions and links to national information.
+ISER has carried out the Kids Count Alaska program since 1996, publishing data books and maintaining a website with data for Alaska and its regions and links to national information.
 If you have questions, get in touch with Virgene Hanna, the director of Kids Count Alaska and a senior research associate at ISER.

 Investing for Alaska is a special ISER research initiative, funded by a grant from Northrim Bank.
 The research is examining, in various ways, the importance of investment for building a strong Alaska economy.
-If you have questions, get in touch with Scott Goldsmith, professor of economics at ISER, who directs the research.
+If you have questions, get in touch with Scott Goldsmith, professor emeritus of economics at ISER, who directs the research.

 This special ISER site describes many aspects of the state budget process and is intended to help Alaskans better understand that complicated process.
 It was created in 2004, so the budget figures are now far out of date.
 But the description of the budget process is still useful, and ISER hopes to be able to update the numbers in the future.
-If you have questions, get in touch with Scott Goldsmith, professor of economics at ISER.
+If you have questions, get in touch with Scott Goldsmith, professor emeritus of economics at ISER.